daihocmo/daihocmo-space/learn-vietnamese/docs/guide.md

 ## 3.2 Pronunciation

-Currently in progress
+Learning Vietnamese pronunciation is tough, even for advanced learners.
+It's undeniable to say that, how well you pronouce a Vietnamese word is largely up to how much time have you heard that word spoken by a Vietnamese native.

-## 3.3 Learning milestones
+## 3.3 Learning milestones (Currently in progress).

-Currently in progress

 ## 3.4 Closing notes: post-beginner stage and beyond